 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

 Independence

-In conducting our audit, we have complied with the applicable independence requirements of the Australian professional ethical pronouncements, including those of the Institute of Chartered Accountants in Australia.
+In conducting our audit, we have complied with the applicable independence requirements of the Australian professional ethical pronouncements.